Dani-DEV28/centroid-finder/humanImprovements.md

   - Are there unused files/methods that can be removed?
     - None from what I know
   - Where would additional Java interfaces be appropriate?
+    - If I am understanding interface for the API, currently we are using the videoProcessor, but I would like to include an interface for the ImageSummaryApp to do Realtime binarizing of image on the frontend
   - How can you make things simpler, more-usable, and easier to maintain?
     - Writting more documentation/comments
   - Other refactoring improvements?